 Structural, electronic and mechanical properties of sp3-hybridized BN phases†

-Motivated by the discovery of new phases of carbon under cold high-pressure compression, we perform a global structure search of high-pressure phases of boron-nitride (BN).
-Ten new bulk phases are identified, each being energetically more stable than the graphite-like hexagonal BN (h-BN) under high pressures.
-All the ten high-pressure phases can be viewed as stacking of buckled h-BN layers.
-Some of these solid structures may be fabricated through cold high-pressure compression of h-BN films.
-According to the buckling of the h-BN layers, the new BN phases are classify into three groups.
-The atomic structures, relative stabilities, electronic structures and mechanic properties are studied in details.
-Strong dependence of the relative stability, band structure and mechanic property on the buckling of h-BN is observed.
-Computed electronic band structures suggest that most high-pressure BN phases are insulator with wide and indirect band gaps.
-Calculated elastic constants and hardness suggest that several BN structures are superhard materials with potential applications in materials science and engineering.
-The computed transition paths indicate that direct transition from h-BN to four of the new sp3-hybridized BN structures, or to w-BN or bct-BN, are likely to occur through cold compression.
-For the other five new BN structures, although deeper local minima exist in the transition path, their formation through cold compression of h-BN is still plausible due to the low transition barrier from the deeper local minima to the targeted structure.
+Motivated by the discovery of new phases of carbon under cold high-pressure compression, we performed a global structure search of high-pressure phases of boron nitride (BN).
+Ten new bulk phases were identified, each energetically more stable than the graphite-like hexagonal BN (h-BN) under high pressures.
+All ten high-pressure phases could be viewed as involving a stacking of buckled h-BN layers.
+Some of these solid structures can be fabricated through the cold high-pressure compression of h-BN films.
+According to the buckling of the h-BN layers, the new BN phases could be classified into three groups.
+The atomic structures, relative stabilities, electronic structures, and mechanical properties were studied in detail.
+A strong dependence of the relative stability, band structure, and mechanical properties on the buckling of h-BN was observed.
+The computed electronic band structures suggested that most of the high-pressure BN phases were insulators with wide and indirect band gaps.
+The calculated elastic constants and hardness suggested that several of the BN structures were superhard materials with potential applications in materials science and engineering.
+The computed transition paths indicated that the direct transition from h-BN to four of the new sp3-hybridized BN structures, or specifically to w-BN or bct-BN, were likely to occur through cold compression.
+For the other five of the new BN structures, although deeper local minima existed in the transition path, their formation through cold compression of h-BN was still plausible due to the low transition barrier from the deeper local minima to the targeted structure.